HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/limitations.md

-# End-user Search with OpenSearch limitations
+# End-User Search with Opensearch: Limitations

 Take note of the following limitations when using HCL End-user Search with OpenSearch: